aesara-devs/aesara/doc/extending/type.rst

     .. method:: get_shape_info(obj)

       Optional.
-Only needed to profile the memory of this Type of object.
+Only needed to profile the memory of this :class:`Type` of object.

       Return the information needed to compute the memory size of ``obj``.